klaaspieter/pass-qr/README.md

 Inserts a QR into the password store called pass-name.
 This will obtain the QR from the (macOS) pasteboard using `pngpaste` and decode the QR using `zbarimg`.

 pass-show-qr pass-name
 Decrypt and quicklooks the secret named pass-name as QR code.
 This generates the QR by passing the password to `qrencode`.
-It quicklooks the QR using `qlmanage`.
 ```

 ## Examples